pelithne/k8s/workshop.md

 ```

+This is just a "boilerplate" pipeline.
+You will populate it with meaningfulness!

 Run the pipeline and see the steps in the build.
-If you click on the steps, you can drill down into the step to get some more details about what is going on.
+If you click on the steps, you can drill down to get some more details about what is going on.

 It should look similar to this:
 <p align="left">
   <img width="80%" height="80%" hspace="0" src="./media/devops_stages.jpg">
 </p>

-### 3.7.5.
+### 3.6.6.
 Create Pipeline

 As mentioned before, we call this a **Multistage pipeline**, which is defined as code.
-If you want to know more about multistage pipelines, have a look here: https://docs.microsoft.com/en-us/azure/devops/pipelines/process/stages?view=azure-devops&tabs=yaml).
+If you want to know more about multistage pipelines, have a look here: <https://docs.microsoft.com/en-us/azure/devops/pipelines/process/stages?view=azure-devops&tabs=yaml>

 In the pipeline, we have Build and Release stages that are chained together.
 The example YAML in the repository tries to explain the relationships between the different actions and keywords.